favorite986141/jamescao/CCNP/CCNP筆記.md

 16.RP(Rendezvous Point): required only in networks running Protocol Independent Multicast sparse mode (PIM-SM)

 By default, the RP is needed only to start new sessions with sources and receivers.

+17.To increase total throughput and redundancy on the links between the wireless controller and switch, the customer enabled LAG on the wireless controller.

+Which EtherChannel mode must be configured on the switch to allow the WLC to connect?

+have LAG on WLC, then ETHERCHANNEL must be configured **on** the switch Wireless LAN Controller